Photo of John Abdelsayed

 Disney's Vero Beach Resort is officially located in Wabasso Beach, a small town north of Vero Beach.
 As of 2021, the city hosts 14 private golf clubs.

-Vero Beach Regional Airport is a public airport one mile northwest of Vero Beach, offering commercial jet service by Elite Airways.
-Breeze Airways began flying on February 2, 2023.
+Vero Beach Regional Airport is a public airport one mile northwest of Vero Beach, offering commercial jet service by Breeze Airways since February 2023.

 Vero Beach is served by GoLine Bus routes.

-The Government of the City of Vero Beach follows a council-manager government model with a five-member city council as the elected governing body and a city manager as the chief operating officer.
+The city government of Vero Beach follows a Council-manager model form of government with a five-member city council as the elected governing body, from which a mayor is selected by fellow members, responsible for legislative functions such as establishing policy, passing local ordinances, voting appropriations, and developing an overall vision alongside a city manager hired by city council to oversee the administrative operations, implement its policies, and advise it.
 Members of the city council serve two-year terms with staggered elections.

 The Vero Beach Police Department provides police protection for the city.
-It headquarters is located at 1055 20th Street, Vero Beach, FL, and it is staffed with approximately 57 sworn officers.
+Its headquarters is located at 1055 20th Street, Vero Beach, FL, and it is staffed with approximately 61 sworn officers.

 The Indian River County School District operates the following public schools serving Vero Beach: